devshashankb/flutter/README.md

 # Weather Applicatioin With Futter

-Flutter - Just One codebase for your IOS and Android.
-This is sample Weather application using Flutter and Dart for IOS and Android devices.
+Flutter - Just One codebase for your IOS and Android apps.
+This is sample Weather application built with Flutter and Dart.
-This application provides you with the  weather report for the city you select.

 ## Design Overview